PaulBlanche/frugal/doc/src/contents/doc/0.9/01-getting-started/03-use-preact.md

 export const render = getRenderFrom(PostPage)
 ```

 And that's it.
 We now have a static page that can be designed with jsx components.
-Remember that the homepage still uses js templates to output raw HTML.
-You can mix any UI framework you want if you don't mix them on the same page.
+But remember that the homepage still uses js templates to output raw HTML.
+This means that you can mix any UI framework you want on different pages.

 For now, Frugal still outputs static markup for our components.
 To have a client-side component, we'll have to use islands.

 ## First client-side island

 We will add a counter to the homepage.
-To do so, we will migrate it to preact, like we did for the posts page (this is left as an exercise for you, dear reader).
+To do so, we first need to migrate it to preact, like we did for the posts page (this is left as an exercise for you, dear reader).

-First, we create our stateful counter component :
+Once the page works with preact, we create our stateful counter component :

 ```tsx filename=Counter.tsx
 import * as hooks from "preact/hooks";